TheBormann/PersonalProjects/Summaries and cheatsheets/Data cleaning and feature engineering/Cross Validation.md

 #Cross validation

-To use corss validation effectively, you should use pipeline for data cleaning.
+To use cross validation effectively, you should use pipeline for data cleaning.

 ```